vmware-archive/ciborg/README.md

 ```
 Tasks:
-  lobot add_build <name> <repository> <branch> <command>  # Adds a build to Lobot
+  ciborg add_build <name> <repository> <branch> <command>  # Adds a build to Ciborg
-  lobot bootstrap          # Configures Lobot's master node
+  ciborg bootstrap          # Configures Ciborg's master node
-  lobot certificate        # Dump the certificate
+  ciborg certificate        # Dump the certificate
-  lobot chef               # Uploads chef recipes and runs them
+  ciborg chef               # Uploads chef recipes and runs them
-  lobot config             # Dumps all configuration data for Lobot
+  ciborg config             # Dumps all configuration data for Ciborg
-  lobot create             # Create a new Lobot server using EC2
+  ciborg create             # Create a new Ciborg server using EC2
-  lobot create_vagrant     # Creates a vagrant instance
+  ciborg create_vagrant     # Creates a vagrant instance
-  lobot destroy_ec2        # Destroys all the lobot resources on EC2
+  ciborg destroy_ec2        # Destroys all the ciborg resources on EC2
-  lobot help [TASK]        # Describe available tasks or one specific task
+  ciborg help [TASK]        # Describe available tasks or one specific task
-  lobot open               # Open a browser to Lobot
+  ciborg open               # Open a browser to Ciborg
-  lobot setup              # Sets up lobot through a series of questions
+  ciborg setup              # Sets up ciborg through a series of questions
-  lobot ssh                # SSH into Lobot
+  ciborg ssh                # SSH into Ciborg
-  lobot trust_certificate  # Adds the current master's certificate to your OSX keychain
+  ciborg trust_certificate  # Adds the current master's certificate to your OSX keychain
 ```

 Read on for an explanation of what each one of these steps does.

 ## Install

-    gem install lobot
+    gem install ciborg

-Lobot runs independently of your project and is not a dependency.
+Ciborg runs independently of your project and is not a dependency.

 ## Setup

-If this is your first time running `lobot` and you do not have configuration file, yet, run:
+If this is your first time running `ciborg` and you do not have configuration file, yet, run:

-    lobot setup
+    ciborg setup

 It will ask you a series of questions that will get you up and running.